 An unfortunate side effect of aging is we lose people we love.

 There’s no getting around it.
-I had a big, noisy and really fun extended family for most of my life, but the numbers are dwindling every year.
-I try to remember how lucky I am to have had so many wonderful people in my life instead of focusing on the losses, but it’s hard.
+I had a big, noisy and really fun extended family for most of my life, but the numbers dwindle every year.
+I try to remember how lucky I am to have had so many wonderful people in my life and not focus on the losses, but it’s hard.